golemfactory/yagna-docs/yajsapi/mid-level/examples/hello.md

 ### Package

-The first component is `Package` (TODO: link to API reference).
+The first component is [Package](../../docs/classes/package_package.Package.md).
 When creating a `Package`, we must determine which image we want to use.
 Currently, only VM images can be used, though with future implementations packages for wasm and other images will become feasible.

-To create package we need defined `PackageOptions` (TODO: link to API reference):
+To create package we need defined [PackageOptions](../../docs/interfaces/package_package.PackageOptions.md):

 ```typescript
 const vmPackage = await Package.create({ imageHash: "9a3b5d67b0b27746283cb5f287c13eab1beaa12d92a9f536b747c7ae" });